 What kind of disorder might this type of person have?
 Control seekers are often obsessive-compulsive, angry (either overt or passive-aggressive), phobic, or even mood-disordered.
 These people need control because, without it, they fear things would spiral out of control and their lives would fall apart.

 How can you spot a high-control person?
-You can spot these types in every walk of life, in settings from home to work to social outings.
+You can spot these types in every walk of life, in settings from home to work to social gatherings.
 Do high-control people think of themselves as control freaks?
-Because these individuals need a high level of control, they also need to control their image, and so while they will usually acknowledge that they need a lot of control in situations, they will reject the "freak" part of the label—the association that there is something wrong with them or that they need too much control.
-In fact, many high-control men and women will often justify their need for control in the following ways: "I have to be this way to do as much as I do"; "People need people like me because so many people are actually incompetent"; "Things would fall apart without me."
+Because these individuals need a high level of control, they also need to control their image, so while they will usually acknowledge that they need a lot of control in situations, they will reject the "freak" part of the label—the association that there is something wrong with them or that they need too much control.
+In fact, many high-control men and women will often justify their need for control in the following ways: "I have to be this way to do as much as I do," "People need people like me because so many people are actually incompetent," and "Things would fall apart without me."

 Needing a high level of control in situations is often not psychologically healthy because so much in life is beyond our control.
-If you need total control even though you and everyone else knows that it is impossible to achieve, then you are going to have more anxiety because of the bar you have set for yourself.
+If you need total control even though you and everyone else knows that it is impossible to achieve, then you are going to have more anxiety because of the bar you set for yourself.
 Consider the signs below and you may find yourself in some of the examples.

 1. Correcting people when they're wrong

 People with a high need for control often feel the need to correct others when they're wrong.
-They correct someone due to an irrational argument; they correct spelling or pronunciation; they correct details of what happened in the past; they correct bad manners; or they correct people when they do something wrong or inappropriate.
+They correct someone due to an irrational argument; they correct spelling or pronunciation; they correct details of what happened in the past; they correct bad manners; they correct people when they do something wrong or inappropriate.
 It's important to understand, though, that underneath the motivation to correct others is the belief that they are usually—or always—right.

 2. Always trying to win the argument or have the last word